 Revisiting the site one sunny afternoon a few weeks ago, where the aforementioned shell of a house now sits, that was at the core of my first question: Are you on budget?
 According to Chapman, with a cursory examination at this middle-of-everything juncture, he seems to be, at least in the sense that the items he’s priced out have come in according to expectations.
 The ultimate price, whether he hits it or not, will include his profit as designer and builder and provides for a turnkey deliverable, complete with fireplace and all systems and appliances.
-It will not, however, include the cost of land.
-If it did, the same house might average closer to $90 or $100/foot — still in-line with conventional practices — or maybe more in sought-after, in-town areas.
+It will not, however, include the cost of land or the many unpaid additional hours he invested simply out of love for the project.
+If it did, the same house might average closer to $90 to $120 per foot — still in-line with conventional practices — or maybe more in sought-after, in-town areas.

 Chapman makes no suggestion that this price comes easy or is easily replicated.
 As noted last spring, he plays the role of designer, project manager and laborer all rolled into one.
 He sleeps on site, as do the other craftsmen and laborers filtering in and out.
 He knows his circumstances and approach represent more than just a tweaking of business as usual.